URGENT 2019 UPDATE (25th April 2019)

 Entry fees include a contribution to the Malvern Hills Conservators, who look after the paths and hills that we use.

 Entries are on a non-refundable basis.
-Cancellations within four weeks of the event will not be transferrable.
+Cancellations within four weeks of the event will not be transferrable or deferrable.
 Where you are granted a ‘transfered race’ or ‘reduced rate race’ these are clearly on the basis of a one off offer and must either be used or forfeited.

 Ultra Running Ltd. reserves all exclusive rights for photo coverage of the MHU.
 Participants agree that Ultra Running Limited may use exclusively their individual or collective names and pictures for anything related directly or indirectly to their participation in this event.